Counting in Punu

 Punu, also known as Yipunu, is a Bantu language from the Niger-Congo family.
 Spoken in the Tchibanga area of Gabon by the Bapunu people, it counts about 130,000 speakers.

-Due to lack of data, this program can only count accurately up to 999,999 in Punu.
+Due to lack of data, we can only count accurately up to 999,999 in Punu.
 Please contact me if you can help me counting up from that limit.

 Punu numbers list